Elasticsearch

-Elasticsearch is a search engine based on the Lucene library.
-It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
-Elasticsearch is developed in Java and is dual-licensed under the source-available Server Side Public License and the Elastic license, while other parts fall under the proprietary (source-available) Elastic License.
+Elasticsearch is a source-available search engine.
+It is based on Apache Lucene (an open-source search engine) and provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 Official clients are available in Java, .NET (C#), PHP, Python, Ruby and many other languages.
 According to the DB-Engines ranking, Elasticsearch is the most popular enterprise search engine.

 History

 Shay Banon created the precursor to Elasticsearch, called Compass, in 2004.
 While thinking about the third version of Compass he realized that it would be necessary to rewrite big parts of Compass to "create a scalable search solution".
 So he created "a solution built from the ground up to be distributed" and used a common interface, JSON over HTTP, suitable for programming languages other than Java as well.
 Shay Banon released the first version of Elasticsearch in February 2010.

 Elastic NV was founded in 2012 to provide commercial services and products around Elasticsearch and related software.
 In June 2014, the company announced raising $70 million in a Series C funding round, just 18 months after forming the company.
 The round was led by New Enterprise Associates (NEA).
 Additional funders include Benchmark Capital and Index Ventures.
 This round brought total funding to $104M.

 In March 2015, the company Elasticsearch changed its name to Elastic.

 In June 2018, Elastic filed for an initial public offering with an estimated valuation of between 1.5 and 3 billion dollars.
 On 5 October 2018, Elastic was listed on the New York Stock Exchange.